thinwayliu/Geoshield/README.md

     optim.steps=100
 ```

+**What it does:** Adds imperceptible perturbations to source images that maximize dissimilarity from the original geolocation features while preserving semantic content.

 ### M-Attack (Targeted Attack)

-Generate adversarial examples that mislead to a specific target location:
+Generate adversarial perturbations that mislead VLMs to predict a specific incorrect location:

 ```bash
 python m-attack.py \